Skip to content

 https://github.com/svermeulen/trecs.git?path=UnityProject/Trecs/Assets/com.trecs.core

-1. Define a Component
+1. Define a component

 public partial struct Rotation : IEntityComponent